ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 1. The Age Column has a React Cell Renderer.
 2. Grid functions such as sort, filter, range select and row grouping work as normal.

+You may say _"Doesn't it look identical to before?"_, and you would be right, it is identical to before from an application users point of view.
+That's the point - it is supposed to work exactly as before.
+The difference is this time it is all done in React.

+## Can I Try?

+Yes.
+Set the `reactUi` property in your AG Grid application using the latest AG Grid version and check it out.

 ## Does React UI Use Portals?

 No, React UI does not use React Portals.